pixlsus/website/src/articles/siril-tutorial/index.md

 2. Set the Sequence name to `lights`, and point the working directory to the `Lights (Change dir...)`.

-3. Convert the files, still without debayering
+3. Convert the files, still without debayering.

 4. Then go to the **Pre-Processing** tab, check **Use dark**, select the `Darks/dark_stacked.fit` file, check **Use flat**, and select the `Flats/pp_flat_stacked.fit` file.

-5. Make sure that the other boxes are checked as in the following screenshot:
+5. Make sure that the other boxes are checked as in the following screenshot.

 ![](https://i.imgur.com/CrH8DGw.jpg)